ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 ## Join Link policies component {#join-link}

-Inside the LinkPolicy are several fields that describe the behavior of join links.
+Inside the JoinLinkPolicy are several fields that describe the behavior of new join links.

-If the `on_request` field is true, no joining link will be provided in the room policy; the client will need to fetch a joining link out-of-band or generate a valid one for itself.
+If the `on_request` field is true, a maximum of one joining link will be persisted in the room policy; the client will need to fetch a joining link out-of-band or generate a valid one for itself before a new one can be generated.
 If present, the URI in `link_requests` can be used by the client to request an invite code.

-The value of `join_link` is empty and the other fields are ignored.
+If the `on_request` field is false, multiple joining links can be generated and persisted.

-If the `on_request` field is false, the `join_link` field will contain a joining link.
+If links can be generated for multiple users, `multiuser` is true.
-If the link will work for multiple users, `multiuser` is true.
-The `expiration` field represents the time, in seconds after the start of the UNIX epoch (1-January-1970) when the link will expire.
-The `link_requests` field can be empty.
+The `expiration` field represents the duration in seconds that a new link can be valid after creation.

 ~~~ tls
 struct {